 2. Natural Extracts That Soothe and Support Saliva

 Moisturizers are key, but pairing them with natural extracts takes the best mouthwash for dry mouth to the next level.
 Ingredients like aloe vera or chamomile soothe any irritation caused by dryness—perfect if your mouth feels raw or sore.
-We also love incorporating extracts from plants like camellia—a staple in premium daily care products, because it has gentle, hydrating properties that complement the moisturizing agents.
+These natural ingredients do more than soothe—they can also support your mouth’s natural saliva production.

 3. Gentle, pH-Balanced Formulas for Long-Term Comfort